shakilemon73/SalesTrackPro/replit.md

 - ✅ Asset optimization and proper caching headers configured

 ## Recent Updates (August 2025)
+- **Successfully migrated from Replit Agent to standard Replit environment (August 12, 2025) - COMPLETED**
+  - ✅ Fixed all padding and alignment issues across sales/new, customers/new, collection, expenses/new, and customer details pages
+  - ✅ Implemented consistent mobile-safe-area layout system throughout the application
+  - ✅ Resolved all TypeScript compilation errors and syntax issues
+  - ✅ Verified app functionality with real Supabase data integration
 - **Successfully migrated from Replit Agent to standard Replit environment (August 12, 2025)**
   - ✅ All packages properly installed and configured
   - ✅ Vite development server running on port 5000